[squat] + [press] + [deadlift] -- feelings

 (2) It gives us an intellectual and “scientific” justification for avoiding hard work.

-Successful lifters learn to ignore their feelings and focus on doing what needs to be done.
-Since all worthwhile tasks in life require us to operate in this way, people who train have a distinct psychological advantage over those who merely exercise.
+Effective trainees learn to ignore their feelings and focus on what needs to be done.
+Since all worthwhile tasks in life require us to operate in this way, people who actually train have a distinct advantage over those who merely exercise with RPE.